fiyiogunkoya/IBM-BackEnd-Challenge/README.md

 7) Remove Fave Pokemon:
 I used the `/remove` endpoint and you will complete the url with your desired id as a parameter into this get request.
 Full URL will look like this: `localhost:5000/remove?name=<NAME>` where `<NAME>` will be replaced by a valid pokemon Name.

+8) Add Pokemon Filters:
+I used the `/filters` endpoint.
+In the main function, I have passed in the a sample category I want to filter with and a filter criteria(these arguments can be modified based on user preference).

+You can comment out each function one by one in main in order to run them and see them work on the browser.
+I have extensively tested the functions and have error checks in place for edge case scenarios.